 For fresh-cut fruits or veggies, squeeze fresh lemon juice to prevent browning.
 This is another reason why many guacamole recipes call for lime; in addition to the flavor, it slows the guacamole from turning brown as it is exposed to the air.

 Believe it or not, you can use lemon juice instead of harmful weed killers to get to those hard-to-remove weeds that always come back, particularly in the cracks of your sidewalk or driveway.
 Apply it directly, full-strength on the weeds using a sprayer.
 You have the best results on a sunny day.
-As a bonus, lemon juice, and lemon peels as well, will also repel cats from the treated area.
-And ants, too.

-To get your microwave sparkling clean, do this: Pour about 1/2 cup water in to a 2-cup microwave safe measuring cup.
+To get your microwave sparkling clean, do this: Pour about 1/2 cup water into a 2-cup microwave-safe measuring cup.
 Cut a lemon in half and squeeze all the juice from both halves into the water.
 Drop both lemon rinds into the bowl.
 Microwave for 3 minutes on high power.
 You want the liquid to come to a full, rolling boil.
 Do not open the microwave door for 5 full minutes.
 The acidic steam trapped inside will loosen all that food gunk like nobody’s business!
 After 5 minutes, simply wipe clean.